siddiful/Research-papers/README.md

 # Research-papers
-1. This contains the complete R implementation of the research paper titled "A multivariate regression model for crime frequency prediction", authored by me.
+This contains the submitted research paper and complete R implementation of the research paper titled "A Data Mining Framework for Crime Frequency Prediction", authored by me.